 Following the onset of COVID-19, Equatorial Guinea’s Ministry of Mines and Hydrocarbons waived fees for services companies operating in-country for a period of three months.
 The waiver was introduced to avoid job losses and grant relief to the oil and gas sector – which acts as the largest private-sector employer in the country – and served as one of the first actions to be taken in support of domestic industry.

 OPEC+ agreed to eliminate 10 million barrels of crude per day for an initial two-month period to stabilize the market after oil prices plummeted.
 For African producers like South Sudan, stable oil prices remain integral to boosting exploration and opening up new oil and gas fields.
 “South Sudan believes that market volatility is negative for every player in the market and hurts our ability to attract new foreign investment, diversify our economy and promote peace,” stated Minister of Petroleum Hon.
 Puot Kang.
-To find out more on the country’s plans to promote investment post-COVID-19, join AOP at the fourth edition of South Sudan Oil & Power on June 29-30, 2021.

 “OPEC has hit a home run,” NJ Ayuk, Executive Chairman of the African Energy Chamber, said in response to news that OPEC and its allies would remove up to 20 million barrels of oil per day from oversupplied oil markets for two years.
 “OPEC has breathed life and given hope to African nations, oil workers, investors and the African business community.
 We need to focus on exploration soon again.”